-Q: I’m a chef and often serve food to allergic customers.
-Is it safe for those with shellfish allergies to consume sea salt?
+Q: I’m a chef and often prepare food to serve to allergic customers.
+Is it safe for those with shellfish allergy to consume sea salt?
 I’ve read that it can contain a microscopic type of shellfish.

 I believe what you’ve read about are the microscopic animals called marine copepods, which are related to shrimp.
 These minuscule animals are permitted in unfiltered public drinking water in areas that have excellent natural sources that require no filtrations.

-The dilution effect of water would presumably reduce exposure and while concentrating seawater to create sea salt may theoretically concentrate copepods if they are present, I could locate no studies or scientific reports to verify allergic reactions to sea salt or unfiltered water attributable to copepods.
+The dilution effect of water would presumably reduce protein exposure.
+While concentrating seawater to create sea salt may theoretically concentrate copepods if they are present, I could locate no studies or scientific reports to verify any cases of allergic reactions to sea salt or unfiltered water attributable to copepods.
 The risk appears to be extremely low.

 Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
 He is Director of the Jaffe Food Allergy Institute and Chief of Pediatric Allergy and Immunology at the Icahn School of Medicine at Mount Sinai in New York.
 He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.